-Louis was one of a few players that stood out for the better as the team lingered near the foot of the table, making 17 appearances for Boro’ in two spells at the club; 12 coming in 2002/3.
+Arriving at Boro’ on loan from West Ham in February 2002, Louis Riddle was a tricky left-sided player that could play in defence or midfield.
+One of a few players that stood out for the better as we dallied near the foot of the table, Riddle made 17 appearances for Boro’ across two spells at the club; 12 of which came during the 2002-3 campaign.

 Author: Scott ‘Sooty’ Taylor